WTMBerlin/generative-ai-course/week-1/py-project-3-function-calling/README.md

-## OpenAI Question Answering CLI Application
+## Weather Assistant Using Function Calling

-This is a simple command-line application that uses OpenAI's GPT model to answer questions based on user input.
-The application sends the user's question to the OpenAI API and prints out the response.
+This project is a simple weather assistant built using the OpenAI gpt-4o-mini model with function calling capabilities.
+The assistant provides answers to weather-related questions, specifically the current temperature and the probability of rain for a given location.
+This assistant uses custom functions (getCurrentTemperature and getRainProbability) to simulate fetching weather data.

 ### Requirements: